waku-org/specs/standards/core/rln-contract.md

 ## Semantics

+This section is not intended to describe the full contract functionality.
+We only focus on functions required for managing memberships, expiration, deposits, etc.
+The document might later evolve into a full-fledged contract specification.

 The RLN contract provides the following functionalities:
 - register a membership in a given tier;
-- check if a membership is valid;
+- extend a membership;
-- withdraw the deposit for an expired membership;
+- withdraw the deposit for an expired membership.
-- get a merkle proof
-- get the merkle tree (root?)

 For the _Contract Owner_, the contract provides the following additional functionality:
 - change the modifiable parameters (see parameter table below);
 - (TBD) freeze certain functionality (e.g., in case of an attack, stop new registrations, deposit withdrawals, etc).

 In the initial deployment:
-- there is no slashing;
+- there is no slashing - that is, a user's deposit is not taken away in case of misbehavior;
 - membership expiration includes a grace period;
 - a user can extend their membership without putting up any additional deposit.